-Associated with the SDP "m" line that defines the SCTP association for data channels (defined in Section 3), each SDP offer and answer includes one "a=dcmap:" attribute that defines the data channel parameters for each data channel to be negotiated.
-Each such attribute line specifies the following parameters for a data channel: SCTP stream identifier, subprotocol, label, maximal number of retransmissions, maximal retransmission time, order of delivery, and priority.
+This section defines a new media level attribute "a=dcmap:" that defines the data channel parameters for each data channel to be negotiated.
+The attribute specifies the following parameters for a data channel: SCTP stream identifier, subprotocol, label, maximal number of retransmissions, maximal retransmission time, order of delivery, and priority.

-The intention in exchanging these attributes is to create, on two peers, without use of DCEP [I-D.ietf-rtcweb-data-protocol], matched pairs of oppositely directed data channels having the same set of attributes.
+The intention in exchanging this attribute is to create, on two peers, without use of DCEP [I-D.ietf-rtcweb-data-protocol], matched data channels as pairs of oppositely directed SCTP streams having the same set of attributes.
 It is assumed that the data channel properties (reliable/partially reliable, ordered/unordered) are suitable per the subprotocol transport requirements.